 Customer Experience (CX) remains a hot topic in 2020, but how do you see content fitting into the mix?
 If you consider it the sole domain of your Marketing Department, then you might be missing a trick.
 The voice of the customer should be reflected in all departments.
-After all, Forrester defines CX as “how customers perceive their interactions with your company”.
+After all, Forrester defines customer experience as “how customers perceive their interactions with your company”.
 And HubSpot says:

 “The best way to define customer experience is as the impression you leave with your customer, resulting in how they think of your brand, across every stage of the customer journey.
 Multiple touchpoints factor into the customer experience, and these touchpoints occur on a cross-functional basis.”